 Identifies the credit card and is unique: there is no other card in the world with the same numbers.

 Payments in store exclusively require cardholders to enter their PIN, when required.
 It is useful to remember that the code should be entered by making sure no one else can see it.

 In the case of online purchases, the following must instead be inserted: name and surname of the cardholder, PAN, expiry and CVV (not necessarily in this order).
 Moreover, it may be necessary to add a temporary code called an OTP provided by the bank, via SMS or another form (for example, through a home banking app), at the time of payment.
 If all data are correct, the card is valid and the credit limit has not been reached, the payment is successful and the user can proceed with other purchases or leave the site.

 Credit cards are distinguished in particular by the method of debiting of the sums paid and there are three main types:

-Prepaid cards called 'carta-conto' (account card) or card with IBAN are becoming increasingly more widely used: unlike "traditional" cards, these cards have an integrated account, which enables holders to carry out many of the most common banking transactions.
-The most widely recognised ones in Italy include HYPE, a company in our group which we have already discussed in our article dedicated to mobile payments.
+Prepaid cards called account cards are becoming increasingly more common: unlike "traditional" cards, these cards have an integrated account, which enables holders to carry out many of the most common banking transactions.

 For credit cards with full balance settlement and revolving cards, purchasers may have to pay an annual fee, which is often removed based on a minimum spend with the card in the same period.
 For prepaid cards, the following may apply: a one-off issue cost, top-up fees and perhaps additional costs for specific transactions (e.g. bill payment).
 In addition, the use of "premium" prepaid cards is increasingly more frequent, allowing holders to request a free standard version and then upgrade to additional services by paying an additional monthly fee.